cturnerbridger/Presentations/Presentation.md

 Database drivers interface with the DBMS programmatically

 - Native drivers are often the fastest but tend to be more restricted to OS
-- Open Database Protocol Client (ODBC) is very common and more portable
+- Open Database Protocol Client (ODBC) is very common and more portable.
+Slow
-- Java Database Protocol Client (JDBC) is less common but sometimes required
+- Java Database Protocol Client (JDBC) is less common but sometimes required.
+Slower

 > You need the right driver for your database
 > You may need to consider 32 or 64-bit